- Personalized Care

 Getting to Your Appointment

-Please don’t eat, drink, chew gum, etc. at least 30 minutes before the time of your appointment if you are planning on proceeding with genetic testing on the day of your visit.
+IMPORTANT: Please don’t eat, drink, chew gum, etc. at least 30 minutes before the time of your appointment if you are planning on proceeding with genetic testing on the day of your visit.

 See the UF Health Medical Oncology webpage for parking and driving instructions.